ABOUT THE PROGRAM

 4.1.
 Students will be able to excel in their chosen field of translation and/or interpreting and broaden their scope.

-Fall Semester: CTRA 380: English for Translators and CTRA 381: History and Theories of Translation (6 credits)
+Fall Semester: CTRA 380: Introduction to Translation Studies and CTRA 381: History and Theories of Translation (6 credits)

 Spring Semester: CTRA 382: Practicum in Translation and CTRA 383: Consecutive and Simultaneous Interpreting (6 credits)